IgniteUI/indigo-design-docfx/en/style/typography.md

 ## Typography Colors

-Typography comes in multiple preset colors such as: `active` corresponding to `grays.900`, `inactive` corresponding to `grays.700`, `disabled` corresponding to `grays.500`, `white` and `secondary`.
-There are also type scales with special colors for strings that need to be in `success`, `warn`, and `error` colors, as well as a some additional nuances used by the Indigo.Design Components.
+Typography comes in multiple preset colors, such as `active` corresponding to `grays.900`, `inactive` corresponding to `grays.700`, `disabled` corresponding to `grays.500`, `white` and `secondary`.
+There are also type scales with special colors for strings that need to be in `success`, `warn`, and `error` colors, as well as some additional nuances used by the Indigo.Design Components.

 <img class="responsive-img" src="../images/typography_base_colors.png"/>